appunite/AndroidFFmpeg/README.md

 on Mac - you can use tool brew from homebrew project.
 You have additionally install xcode.

-## Instalation
+## Installation

 ### Before start
 if you have a problem with certificate add *GIT\_SSL\_NO\_VERIFY=true* before git submodule update line

 	GIT_SSL_NO_VERIFY=true  git submodule update

-Im sorry about this certifficate issue, but never is enough time to fix problems like those
+Im sorry about this certificate issue, but never is enough time to fix problems like those

 **If you have ssh key in our review system** you should setup global alias in *~/.gitconfig* file.